Equity, Access & Inclusion

 Brown Bag Lunch Program

 An open forum for all staff and apprentices to lead discussion around topics of access and inclusion.
-To learn more about The Lark’s discussion guidelines, which are adapted from Theatre Communication Group’s guidelines, click below.
+To learn more about the discussion guidelines used at The Lark click the file icon.

 Free Public Programming